 Here’s what else you should know about hashtags on Instagram:

-• Roughly 93.8% of people put Instagram hashtags in the caption.
+• Approximately 93.8% of users place hashtags in captions

-• Automation: If you’re using tools like RecurPost, Later, or Plann, they can automatically place your Instagram hashtags in the comment the second your post goes live.
+• Automation: Automation tools like RecurPost, Later, or Plann are necessary for Instagram hashtags in comments because these platforms automatically place your Instagram hashtags in the comment the second your post goes live without indexing delays that manual posting creates.

 Let’s take an example: